dz0ny/kmigrate/README.md

 Look at `example/cronjobs.yaml` for example how migration file looks like.
 There is also interactive `kmigrate create` which guides you trought creation of the migration.

+## TODO

+- Support more selectors (name, annotations, container iamge and others)

 Example of migration: